|About OHP||What is the Oregon Health Plan?|

 |Benefits||Who can use home-delivery pharmacy?|

-- Clients not enrolled in an OHP medical plan can sign up to get most prescriptions filled.
+- Clients not enrolled in an OHP medical plan;

-- Clients with OHP with Limited Drug benefits can sign up to get prescriptions covered by DMAP (not Medicare) filled, such as certain decongestants.
+- Clients with OHP with Limited Drug benefits with ongoing prescriptions for drugs covered by OHP, but not Medicare, such as certain decongestants.

 Home delivery isn't for everyone.
 You may prefer to talk to a pharmacist in person about new medications.